jeff-hykin/tamu_csce_635_labs/lab1/instructions/week1.md

     - Note: for week1, you can get help from anyone on this.
 E.g. ask the people around you how to do these things.
     - show the Happy eye expression (e.g. just demo using the API)
         - open the `lab1/main/camera_website/main.js` file and read the giant comment at the top
-    - Inline interactive python terminal (e.g. demo how to debug)
+    - Inline interactive python repl (e.g. demo how to debug)
         - inside `lab1/main/python/main.py` there is a commented-out `import code` find it, play around with it, maybe read the python documentation on it
     - Audio threshold message (demo of knowing how to receive audio)
         - in the `main.py` theres a "when_audio_chunk_received" use that to print a threshold when audio is over a certain volume
-        - the audio array is a bunch of amplitudes, and it should always have a length of 2048.
-Try and detect the max/min value.
+        - the audio array is a bunch of amplitudes (in chronological order), and it should always have a length of 2048.
+Try and detect/guess the max/min value.
     - Curious / look-around action (demo of knowing how to move motors in rviz)
         - Needs to involve at least 2 motors
         - Use the `Robot.move_towards_positions` inside of main.py.